-Clarke dedicates Vale promotion to daughter
+Clarke dedicates Vale promotion to late daughter

 "It was very special and it was from Mansfield, she [Ellie] is a Mansfield girl born and bred," Clarke said.

-"For those Stags fans to do that touched me, I have a great affinity with the club.
+"For those Stags fans to do that touched me.
+I have a great affinity with the club.

 "I was there from the age of 10 to 23.
 I have so much time for them and the football club and [Stags manager] Nigel Clough.